Graduate Programs /

 Capital's reputation for excellence in nursing education fosters the growth of future nurse leaders.
 We take pride in graduating confident clinicians who are focused on holistic practice.
 To prepare you, we have designed our curriculum to include three master’s-level courses.
 These courses are the core of our Master's of Science in Nursing program and allow you to earn graduate credit while enrolled in a BSN program.

 As accelerated nursing programs grow in popularity, the admission process comes with heightened competition.
 In order to establish yourself as a strong candidate, we encourage you to have the majority of science prerequisites completed so your grades are available for faculty review at the time of application.
-We require a C+ average (2.75 GPA) in your Microbiology, Anatomy, Physiology, and Chemistry courses; and a cumulative 3.0 GPA from all previous course work.
+We require a C+ average (2.75 GPA) in your Microbiology, Anatomy, Physiology, and Biochemistry courses; and a cumulative 3.0 GPA from all previous course work.
 While grades are important, we are looking for a well-rounded student with a strong passion for nursing and a comprehensive understanding of this program.
-As part of the admission process, we do offer an interview invitation to a select number of applicants each year.

 Student cohorts begin every August and will finish five (5) semesters later that following May.
 Students should have their admission application and all required forms submitted by March 15 to be considered for admission for the fall semester.
 Anywhere between 25-50 students will make up the cohort each year.

 Classes, labs, and clinicals will be offered during the day throughout the week (four days a week, usually).
-Each semester will consist of 12-14 credit hours, including clinical experiences which begin in the first semester.Completion of three graduate-level courses are required to be taken to graduate.
-These courses generally transfer to other graduate programs, including those that offer nurse practitioner and other specialty tracks that Capital does not offer.Clinical experiences will take place in clinical sites all over the Columbus region, including all major hospitals in the area.
+Each semester will consist of 12-15 credit hours, including clinical experiences which begin in the first semester.Clinical experiences will take place in clinical sites all over the Columbus region, including all major hospitals in the area.

 » Pre Licensure Handbook (PDF) - For Traditional Undergraduate Program & Accelerated BSN Program